Reduce Urban Heat Island Effect

 - Transform your community one project at a time by planting native, drought-tolerant shade trees and smaller plants such as shrubs, grasses, and groundcover wherever possible.

 - Build green roofs—Green roofs are an ideal heat island reduction strategy, providing both direct and ambient cooling effects.
 In addition, green roofs improve air quality by reducing the heat island effect and absorbing pollutants.
 Many communities offer tax credits for installing green roofs.
 Check your local government's website for opportunities.
 Examples of current programs include RiverSmart Rooftops Green Roof Rebate Program by the District of Columbia and Philadelphia's Green Roof Tax Credit Program

 A number of tools are available to help you map the benefit of reducing heat-related stress on your community.
-For example, Impact Infrastructure Exit in conjunction with the Institute for Sustainable Infrastructure (ISI) Exit recently developed the Business Case Evaluator (BCE) for Stormwater Exit, a risk-based spreadsheet economic companion tool to ISI’s Envision Sustainable Infrastructure Rating System.
+For example, Impact Infrastructure in conjunction with the Institute for Sustainable Infrastructure (ISI) recently developed the Business Case Evaluator (BCE) for Stormwater, a risk-based spreadsheet economic companion tool to ISI’s Envision Sustainable Infrastructure Rating System.
 The tool includes estimates for the value of a comprehensive list of benefits, including reduced heat-related morality rates.

 U.S. EPA Urban Heat Island Program—Clearinghouse for resources, tools, and educational materials on heat island effects, as well as a compendium of mitigation strategies.

 EPA Region 5 Resource - Stormwater Trees -- A how-to technical memorandum for improving success of urban tree programs.

 Federal Funding Compendium for Urban Heat Adaptation (PDF)(90 pp, 849 K, About PDF) —The Georgetown Climate Center offers this compendium of federal funding opportunities related to urban heat island effects.